-A study looking at improving treatment for children with kidney cancer (IMPORT)
+A study looking at improving treatment for children with kidney cancer (UMBRELLA)

-This study will collect information about children diagnosed with kidney cancer (renal cancer) such as Wilms’ tumour, to help with decisions about treatment in the future.
+This study will collect information about children with kidney (renal) cancers, including Wilms tumour, to help with decisions about treatment in the future.
 This study was originally called IMPORT (Improving Population Outcomes for Renal Tumours of childhood).

 This study is for children, teenagers and young adults.
 We use the term 'you' in this summary, but of course if you are a parent, we are referring to your child.

-They will remove any details that would mean people taking part can be identified, and will put the rest of the information into a computer programme called P-medicine.
-They hope that this programme will help doctors decide which treatment is best.
+They will remove any details that would mean people taking part can be identified.
+They will then put the rest of the information into a centralised computer programme.

 Being part of this study won’t affect the treatment you have - you will have the standard treatment for your cancer.
 You won’t have any direct benefit from taking part in this study, but it might help doctors decide how to treat children with kidney cancer in the future.

-The aim of this study is to improve treatment for children with kidney cancer.
+The main aim of this study is to increase knowledge and improve treatment for children with kidney cancer.

 Who can enter

-You may be able to enter this trial if all of the following apply.
+You may be able to enter this study if all of the following apply.
+You:

-- You are a child, teenager or young adult with kidney cancer
+- are a child, teenager or young adult with kidney cancer

-- You agree that the research team can use samples of your cancer, blood and urine as well as information collected throughout your treatment and follow up as part of the research project
+- agree that the research team can use samples of your cancer, blood and urine as well as information collected throughout your treatment and follow up as part of the research project

-The research team will collect information about your diagnosis, the treatment you have and how well the treatment works.
-They will also look at samples of your cancer, blood and urine for any changes in genetic material (DNA) or proteins.
+The research team will collect information about your diagnosis, scan results, treatment and how well it works.
+They would also like to look at samples of your cancer, blood and urine for any changes in genetic material (DNA) or proteins.
 But you don't have to agree to this if you would rather not.

 There is a small possibility that the research team will find a change (mutation) in one of your genes that they think caused your kidney cancer.
 If this happens, they will let your own cancer doctor know so he or she can discuss it with you in more detail.

-They will put all the information they gather into a computer database called P-medicine.
+The researchers will put all the information they gather into one joint computer database.
 This information will be anonymous - no one will be able to identify you.
 They hope to use this information to see if changes in genetic material in the cancer cells are important in predicting whose cancer is more likely to come back.
 This will help with diagnosis and treatment in the future.

 You will go to the hospital regularly as part of your treatment for kidney cancer.
-You won’t have to make any extra trips as part of this trial.
+You won’t have to make any extra trips as part of this study.

-As there are no treatments or extra tests as part of this study, there are no direct side effects.
+There are no treatments or extra tests as part of this study, so there are no direct side effects.